MiSTer-devel/GBA_MiSTer/README.md

 - Savestatebutton+Left or Right switches the savestate slot
 - Savestatebutton+Down saves to the selected slot
 - Savestatebutton+Up loads from the selected slot

-# Rewind
-To use rewind, turn on the OSD Option "Rewind Capture" and map the rewind button.
-You may have to restart the game for the function to work properly.
-Attention: Rewind capture will slow down your game by about 0.5% and may lead to light audio stutter.
-Rewind capture is not compatible to "Pause when OSD is open", so pause is disabled when Rewind capture is on.

-# Spritelimit
-There are only very few games known that produce glitches without sprite pixel limit.
-Those games use the sprite pixel limit automatically.
-You can optionally also turn this on if you notice problems.

-# 2x Resolution
-Only works over HDMI, Analog output is not changed in 2x Resolution mode.

-Improved rendering resolution for:
-- Affine background: "Mode7" games, typically racing games like Mario Kart
-- Affine sprites: games that scale or rotate sprites

-This rendering is experimental and can cause glitches, as not all game behavior can be supported.
-Those glitches can not be fixed without gamespecific hacks and therefore will not be fixed.
-Please don't add bugs in such cases.

 # Cartridge Hardware supported games
 - RTC: Pokemon Sapphire+Ruby+Emerald, Boktai 1+2+3, Sennen Kazoku, Rockman EXE 4.5